 (Contract Capacity (MW)) * 1000 * (Monthly Tolling Fee ($/kW-Month))

-Variable Charge: For Contract Energy scheduled and delivered to Buyer from Seller in a given hour [(including contract energy delivered during ramp up and ramp down periods), Buyer shall pay Seller Variable Charges equal to the sum of the following: the product of (1) the Variable Charge given below and (2) the Contract Energy delivered in such hour.
+Variable Charge: For Contract Energy scheduled and delivered to Buyer from Seller in a given hour (including Contract Energy delivered during ramp up and ramp down periods), Buyer shall pay Seller Variable Charges equal to the sum of the following: the product of (1) the Variable Charge given below and (2) the Contract Energy delivered in such hour.

 The Variable Charge shall be $2.10 per MWh in June 1, 2002 dollars and shall escalate annually at a rate equal to the PPI.

-Guaranteed Heat Rate: For each Project, the new and clean Guaranteed Heat Rate of 12.2 MMBtu/MWh (HHV) shall be negotiatedfor base load operation and Standard Site Conditions.
+Guaranteed Heat Rate: For the Project, the new and clean Guaranteed Heat Rate of 12.2 MMBtu/MWh (HHV) shall be established for base load operation and Standard Site Conditions.

 Contract Heat Rate: The Contract Heat Rate shall be determined for each hour of dispatch.
 The Contract Heat Rate will be equal to the turbine manufacturer Guaranteed Heat Rate as adjusted in accordance with manufacturer’s suggested correction factors, and verified every year following testing for degradation, measurement tolerance, barometric pressure at site elevation, temperature, relative humidity, and partial load.